1faran-khandev/crypto-dashboard/README.md

 # Crypto Dashboard
 An interactive cryptocurrency dashboard built with React, Tailwind CSS, and Recharts.
-It fetches live cryptocurrency prices from the CoinGecko API and displays them in dynamic, interactive charts with real-time updates.
+It fetches live cryptocurrency prices from the CoinGecko API and displays them in dynamic, real-time charts with a clean, responsive UI.

 # ✨ Features
-Real-time crypto prices for popular cryptocurrencies (Bitcoin, Ethereum, Dogecoin, etc.)
+🔄 Live Crypto Prices – Real-time updates for popular cryptocurrencies (Bitcoin, Ethereum, Dogecoin, etc.)

-Interactive line charts showing the last 7 price updates per coin
+📈 Interactive Charts – Line charts showing the last 7 price updates per coin

-Dark/Light mode toggle for comfortable viewing
+🌙 Dark/Light Mode – Toggle for comfortable viewing on any device

-Dynamic coin management: Add or remove coins from your dashboard
+➕ Dynamic Coin Management – Add or remove coins from your dashboard

-Responsive design for desktop and mobile devices
+📱 Responsive Design – Optimized for desktop and mobile

-Clean dashboard layout with navbar, sidebar, and chart widgets
+🖥 Clean Layout – Includes a polished navbar, sidebar, and modular chart widgets

 # 🛠 Technologies Used
-React : Frontend library for building UI components
+⚛ React – Frontend library for building UI components

-Tailwind CSS : Utility-first CSS framework for fast styling
+🎨 Tailwind CSS – Utility-first CSS framework for styling

-Recharts : Charting library for interactive data visualizations
+📊 Recharts – Interactive data visualizations

-Axios : Promise-based HTTP client for fetching API data
+🌐 Axios – Promise-based HTTP client for fetching API data

 # ⚡ Installation
 To get a local copy up and running, follow these simple steps.